snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 uid: pro-api-help-shipments-introduction
 title: Introduction
 tags: shipments,pro,api,getting started
-contributors: andy.walton@sorted.com,michael.rose@sorted.com
+contributors: andy.walton@sorted.com
-created: 02/07/2020
+created: 05/10/2020
 ---
 # Getting Started with PRO's Shipments APIs

 Welcome to SortedPRO!
-Here you'll find a brief overview of PRO's Shipments APIs and how you can call them.
+Here you'll find a brief overview of PRO's Shipments APIs and how you can use them.

 ---

 ## Shipments API Collection Overview

 PRO's Shipments functionality was introduced as an extension to the previous Consignments suite of APIs.
-PRO's Shipments API collection offers unparalleled flexibility, with support for on-demand collections from multiple smaller locations (e.g. a ship-from-store model) as well the regular scheduled fulfilment centre collections supported by Consignments.
+PRO's Shipments API collection offers unparalleled flexibility, with support for on-demand collections from multiple locations (e.g. a ship-from-store model) as well the regular scheduled fulfilment centre collections supported by Consignments.

 Shipments also offers the ability to auto-manifest with carriers, the ability to group shipments together for ease of management, and improved dangerous goods and customs functionality, among many other features.